Master on-page SEO easy | SEO tips for Beginner Bloggers

 I really hope that after the following sentences you’ll stop taking your URLs as something unnecessary for your search engine optimization.
 This is because they actually play a huge role in your website’s SEO success.

 You can use URLs to your advantage by including your target keywords.
 This trick will add value for both Google’s algorithms and to potential visitors as it will be clear what topic this particular page is covering.
 It will bring additional value to encourage internet users to become your visitors and algorithm to know you’re serious about what you’re doing.
+For instance, this page tries to rank for the keyword “SEO Specialists Jobs” and its URL contains all those target keywords.

 Rule 6: Have your title tags optimized as well